turingschool/curriculum/source/paths/advanced_rails_two_day.markdown

 ### Are you prepared?

-You need:
+You need to:

-* To join the chatroom at http://jumpstartlab.com/chat
+* Join the chatroom at http://jumpstartlab.com/chat
-* Ruby 1.9.2 or greater
+* Follow http://tutorials.jumpstartlab.com/topics/environment/environment.html to setup Ruby 1.9.2 and Rails 3.2
-* Rails 3.1.3 or greater
+* Follow http://tutorials.jumpstartlab.com/paths/advanced_rails_two_day.html to setup other specialty tools
 * To setup the sample project...

 {% include custom/sample_project_advanced.html %}